GiuseppeSifanno/AppuntiL31/Appunti temporanei/(AT)PrimoAnno - SecondoSemestre/Linguaggi di programmazione/7 - Linguaggi regolari, espressioni regolari e Teorema di Kleene.md

    - **(V.a)** $\forall B \to aC \in P, C \in \delta(B, a)$
    - **(V.b)** $\forall B \to a \in P, q \in \delta(B, a)$

-L'algoritmo può generare un automa non deterministico per effetto dei passi V.a e V.b,costatando facilmente che
+L'algoritmo può generare un automa non deterministico per effetto dei passi V.a e V.b,